Voynich manuscript: Statistical patterns

-As noted in Bowern's review, multiple scribes or "hands" may have written the manuscript, possibly using two methods of encoding at least one natural language.
+As noted in Bowern's review, the writer or writers of the manuscript may have used two methods of encoding at least one natural language.
 The "language" Voynich A appears in the herbal and pharmaceutical parts of the manuscript.
 The "language" known as Voynich B appears in the balneological section, some parts of the medicinal and herbal sections, and the astrological section.
 The most common vocabulary items of Voynich A and Voynich B are substantially different.
 Topic modeling of the manuscript suggests that pages identified as written by a particular scribe may relate to a different topic.

 In terms of morphology, if visual spaces in the manuscript are assumed to indicate word breaks, there are consistent patterns that suggest a three-part word structure of prefix, root or midfix, and suffix.
 Certain characters and character combinations are more likely to appear in particular fields.
 There are minor variations between Voynich A and Voynich B. The predictability of certain letters in a relatively small number of combinations in certain parts of words appears to explain the low entropy (h2) of Voynichese.
 In the absence of obvious punctuation, some variants of the same word appear to be specific to typographical positions, such as the beginning of a paragraph, line, or sentence.

 The Voynich word frequencies of both variants appear to conform to a Zipfian distribution, supporting the idea that the text has linguistic meaning.
 This has implications for the encoding methods most likely to have been used, since some forms of encoding interfere with the Zipfian distribution.
 Measures of the proportional frequency of the ten most common words is similar to those of the Semitic, Iranian, and Germanic languages.
-Another measure of morphological complexity, the Moving-Average Type–Token Ratio (MATTR) index, is similar to Iranian, Germanic, and Romance languages.
+Another measure of morphological complexity, lexical diversity, is similar to Iranian, Germanic, and Romance languages.